-Kelley Flanagan Says The 'Bachelor' Producers Ruined Her Chances With Peter Weber
+Kelley Accused The 'Bachelor' Producers Of Ruining Her Chances With Peter

 From the first episode of Season 24 of The Bachelor, Peter Weber and Kelley Flanagan's chemistry was clear.
 And despite their breakup on the show, the two have since rekindled their romance.
 So, what went wrong?
 According to Flanagan, The Bachelor producers ruined her chances with Weber.
 “The first couple of weeks I saw him look at me differently compared to when we got on our one-on-one and I could tell 100% that like producers were in his head,” she said during the April 7 episode of Ashley Iaconetti and Ben Higgins' Almost Famous podcast.
 “Because on the one-on-one, nothing happened between us but he had this, like, demeanor toward me that was so pissed off and I was looking at him, like, ‘What the hell were you told?’ because nothing happened here for you to have this attitude.
 And so right then and there, I knew something was going on behind the scenes, and I was like, ‘This is bullsh*t.’”